saxenism/saxenism-swap/README.md

     `LPTokensMinted = (totalSupplyOfLPTokens * etherDeposited) / etherInContract`
 15. I could also have used the reserves of **NETMD**, but I went ahead with ether reserves.
+16. 24 tests that thoroughly check the functioning of saxenism-swap (our AMM)

+# Ongoing Work:

+1. A UI for users to interact with the smart contracts.
+2. UI is being written in Javascript using the Svelte framework.